oneaiguru/wfm-system/deep-research-context/DEEP_RESEARCH_REQUEST_FINAL.md

 ## Critical Context: The 25% Discovery Problem

 Current situation demonstrates the problem:
-- R7 found only 25 of 86 scenarios in scheduling domain
+- R7 found only 25 of 86 scenarios (claimed 100% but was wrong/irrelevant)
 - R1 discovered 25+ APIs that weren't documented
 - R0 found entire monitoring module missing from specs
 - Hidden features comprise 40-60% of actual system